Anglesey

-Anglesey (/ˈæŋɡəlsi/ ANG-gəl-see; Ynys Môn /cy/) is an island off the north-west coast of Wales.
-It forms the bulk of the county known as the Isle of Anglesey, which also includes Holy Island (Ynys Gybi) and some islets and skerries.
-The county borders Gwynedd across the Menai Strait to the southeast, and is otherwise surrounded by the Irish Sea.
+Anglesey (/ˈæŋɡəlsi/ ANG-gəl-see), or Ynys Môn (/cy/), is an island off the north-west coast of Wales.
+It forms the majority of the county of the Isle of Anglesey, which also includes Holy Island to the west and some islets and skerries.
+The county borders Gwynedd across the Menai Strait to the south-east and is otherwise surrounded by the Irish Sea.
 Holyhead is the largest town, and the administrative centre is Llangefni.